Trees cover 35.4% of Bracknell Forest, the second highest in the country.

 What we’re looking for…

-Our ideal candidate will combine their passion for trees with the practical understanding and experience of advocating for trees within a local authority setting, including working within development planning, strategically managing tree protection and providing professional leadership and advocacy as part of tree management.
+Our ideal candidate will combine their passion for trees with the practical understanding and experience of managing trees within a local authority setting, including professional tree inspection, procurement and management of practical works and advocating for the benefits of trees in both the spoken and written word.

 For an informal discussion or to ask any questions about this role, please contact: